EaseLibrary/easelibrary.github.io/README.md

 # Source

-The soruce is avaiable on [GitHub](https://github.com/EaseLibrary).
+The source is available on [GitHub](https://github.com/EaseLibrary).